 - First, household workers are entitled to one day of rest out of every seven days worked.
 This limited exception does not apply to employees who work fewer than 30 hours in a given week.
-If you are not given one day off out of every seven, you are entitled to earn overtime premium pay for your work on the seventh consecutive day, unless the work was performed because of an emergency or to protect life or property.
+If you are not given one day off out of every seven, you are entitled to earn overtime premium pay (time and a half for the first 9 hours, and double-time thereafter) for your work on the seventh consecutive day, unless the work was performed because of an emergency or to protect life or property.

 There are strict limits on the amount that your boss can charge for meals and/or housing.
 Your employer cannot charge more than the actual cost (if less than the amounts below).
-Meals must be adequate and nutritious and can be deducted at the following rates:
+The meals must be adequate and nutritious, and can be deducted only be deducted at the following rates:

 Housing must be suitable, decent, and clean, and you cannot be required to share a bed.
-Housing can be credited for the following amounts:
+Furthermore, housing can be only be deducted at the following rates:

 Generally, household workers, like most employees, must be paid twice a month.
 However, for live-in domestic employees, employers are only required to pay employees once a month.

 Both state and federal laws prevent discrimination on a number of criteria, including race, sex, national origin, age, and disability.
 Almost all discrimination laws are not applicable to employers with fewer than five employees, which means that most household workers will not be protected by these laws.
 California law prohibiting sexual harassment, however, applies to household workers even if the worker is the only person who works for their employer.
 In addition, protections for survivors of domestic violence, sexual assault or stalking and the right of those survivors to a reasonable safety-related accommodation at the workplace under California law also apply to employees regardless of the number of household workers.